A Collector’s Guide To Bringing Historical Art To Life

 Why 2700K Is The Ideal Colour Temperature For Old Masters

-Most people assume museum lighting is the goal.
+Most people assume museum lighting standards for paintings is the goal.
 Museums typically use around 3000K for general display because it appears neutral under gallery conditions.
 But in homes, the atmosphere is different.
 Walls are warmer.
 Floors are darker.
 Natural light levels fluctuate.
 In this environment Old Masters almost always look richer, deeper and more authentic under 2700K high CRI light.

 2700K restores the warm glow that would have existed in the period the artwork was created.
 It enhances glazes and shadows without bleaching the subtleties.
 It reduces visual harshness on varnished surfaces.
 It simply feels more honest to the painting.